beaconsproject/movement_explorer/docs/user_guide.md

 <p>

 You can click on the **Save movement paths** button at any time to download the estimated home ranges.
 After you click the button, you can select a folder and filename of your choice.

+## 6. Download data

+The Download data section consists of a single button located in the left sidebar.
+By clicking on the button, a dialog will open allowing you to save the range and corridor boundaries that were produced in the previous sections into a single geopackage file.
+In addition, all disturbance and conservation layers will also be saved into that same file.
+The geopackage file can then be openned in a GIS (e.g., QGIS) or the BEACONs Disturbance Explorer app for further analysis.